Our Version of Honoring Veterans Day

 The History of Veterans Day

-At the 11th hour or the 11th day of November — the 11th month — of 1918, cessation of military hostilities between the Allied powers and Germany marked the end of World War I. President Woodrow Wilson proclaimed November 11th as the first celebration of Armistice Day, which became a legal federal holiday to honor those living and dead who fought in the Great War.
+On the 11th hour or the 11th day of November — the 11th month — of 1918, the cessation of military hostilities between the Allied powers and Germany marked the end of World War I. As a result, President Woodrow Wilson proclaimed November 11 as the first celebration of Armistice Day, which became a legal federal holiday to honor those living and dead who fought in the Great War.

 How Armistice Day Became Veterans Day

-In 1968 Congress passed the Uniform Holidays Bill, which placed the then four main national holidays — Washington’s Birthday, Memorial Day and Columbus Day on Mondays to ensure three-day federal holidays and encourage tourism and travel.
+In 1968, Congress passed the Uniform Holidays Bill, which placed the four main national holidays — Washington’s Birthday, Memorial Day, and Columbus Day on Mondays to ensure three-day federal holidays and encourage tourism and travel.

 Veterans Day Made Immovable

-Veterans Day was to be celebrated as the fourth Monday in October, but many states insisted that the celebration remain November 11th, because of its historical significance.
-President Ford signed a new law and returned the celebration of Veterans Day to November 11th starting in 1978.
+Veterans Day was celebrated as the fourth Monday in October, but many states insisted that the celebration remain on November 11 because of its historical significance.
+President Ford signed a new law and returned the celebration of Veterans Day to November 11, starting in 1978.

 Our Allies Also Celebrate

-Canada, Great Britain, France and Australia also honor their veterans of World War I and World War II on or around November 11th.
+Canada, Great Britain, France, and Australia also honor their World War I and II veterans on or around November 11.
 Our Canadian and British friends celebrate it as Remembrance Day.
 It is customary for them to observe two minutes of silence at 11 a.m.

 Not to be Confused with Memorial Day

 Even though there is an official wreath-laying ceremony at Arlington’s Tomb of the Unknowns, don’t confuse Veterans Day with Memorial Day.
-The U.S. Department of Veterans Affairs stresses that Memorial Day (the fourth Monday in May) is set aside to honor Americans who died during battle.
+The U.S. Department of Veterans Affairs stresses that Memorial Day (the fourth Monday in May) is set aside to honor Americans who died in battle.

 America honors its Living Veterans as Never Before

 In the aftermath of the Vietnam conflict, veterans experienced treatment that ranged from indifference to outright disdain.
-This was due to the public not supporting a war in far off Asia.
-A ware with a less-than-clear relationship to our national security.
+This was due to the public not supporting a war in far-off Asia—a war with a less-than-clear relationship to our national security.